Regional Theatre of the Palouse: Beasley Performing Arts Coliseum

 Previously known as Friel Court, the Beasley Coliseum opened in 1973 in Pullman, Washington.
 It is a multi-purpose facility on the Washington State University campus.
 It holds as many as 12,500 people in total, although the seating only allows up to 2,500 during RTOP productions.

 RTOP Theatre

 The RTOP Theatre located in the historical downtown district of Pullman, was remodeled in 2007 from a 1920s storefront brick building converting a retail space into a 75-seat venue.

+Working Conditions

+Several former cast members have anonymously alleged unsafe and unfair working conditions, as well as unprofessional conduct from staff and management.